 Postal services ought to be "accessible" to users.
 This principle, part of postal universal service definition, is written in the Postal Directive for EU Member States.
-In practice, this accessibility principle has been translated into quantitative or qualitative terms related to the size (number of point and minimal distance) and localization of the postal outlets network (Borsenberger et al., 2011).
+In practice, this accessibility principle has been translated into quantitative or qualitative terms related to the size and localization (number of point and minimal distance) of the postal outlets network (Borsenberger et al., 2011).

-The French Postal law (2010) imposed a minimal legal number of points of contact at 17,000 throughout the territory, either owned by La Poste or in partnerships, to guarantee in "the best economic and social efficiency" conditions, access to the postal universal services and to contribute to the development of territories.
-In this regard, (i) 95 percent of French households in each department and 99 percent of French households at the national level should live at less than 10 km from a postal point of contact, (ii) all municipalities of more than 10,000 inhabitants should have one point of contact for 20,000 inhabitants and (iii) no more than 10 percent of the population of a French "département" should be further than 5 kilometers or 20 minutes' car drive from the closest postal point of contact.
+The French Postal law (2010) imposed a minimal legal number of points of contact at 17,000 throughout the territory, either owned by La Poste or in partnerships, to guarantee in "the best economic and social efficiency" conditions, the services of general economic interest (SGEI) the French State has given to La Poste.

+One SGEI is related to the accessibility to the postal universal service and is the translation into the French law of European requirement according to which "Member States should take steps to ensure that the density of the points of contact and of the access points takes account of the needs of users".
+This was precisely translated in French law in the following terms: 95 percent of French households in each department and 99 percent of French households at the national level should live at less than 10 km from a postal point of contact, and all municipalities of more than 10,000 inhabitants should have one point of contact for 20,000 inhabitants.

+In addition to the USO, La Poste is in charge of another SGEI of country-wide presence, in order to contribute to the development of the territory.
+This SGEI requires that no more than 10 percent of the population of a French "département" is further than 5 kilometers or 20 minutes' car drive from the closest postal point of contact.

 However, with the spread of Internet, the world has changed.
 Modern lifestyles have modified customers' needs.
 The most striking effect of this change is the decrease in the mail volumes and in the number of customers visiting post offices.
-In France, the average number of daily customers visiting a postal point of contact dropped from 2.7 to 1.6 million in over 10 years from 2006 to

-2016.
-As a consequence, the unit cost (mainly fixed) of this physical retail network is growing both for the universal service provider but also for the society (Borsenberger, 2014).
+In France, the average number of daily customers visiting a postal point of contact dropped from 2.7 to 1.6 million in over 10 years from 2006 to 2016.
+As a consequence, the unit cost (mainly fixed) of this physical retail network is growing both for the universal service provider but also for the society taking into account the fact that the SGEI consisting in maintaining a presence through a brick-and-mortar network is partially financed by public subsidies (Borsenberger, 2014).

 In this context, thinking about accessibility to postal services taking into account both current demand and supply characteristics is crucial.
-This proposal has two objectives.
+This paper has two objectives.
 From a methodological point of view, it aims to go beyond an accessibility analysis in terms of physical or time distance with potential spatial accessibility by introducing postal supply and potential demand using a Two-step floating catchment area (2SFCA) analysis.
-From an empirical analysis, it analyses postal supply location and identify areas with deficits or excess of postal supply given level of population and competition effects.
-We focus on standard mail and packages activity and restrict our analysis of accessibility to these services in the Greater Lyon Area (France).
-The paper aims at analysing basic postal services that can be provided either by 3 several types of postal point network: Postal Agencies, Post Offices, or Post Relay Points.
+From an empirical point of view, it gives an empirical measure of accessibility to basic postal services taking into account population and competition effects between consumers.
+We focus on standard postal activity over the counter (sales of stamps, letters or parcels postage, remittance of postal items, and so on) and restrict our analysis of accessibility to these services in the Greater Lyon Area (France).
+The paper aims at analysing basic postal services that can be provided both in Post Offices managed by La Poste and in partner points of contact managed by public authorities (Agence Postale Communale) or private retailers (Relais Poste Commerçant).